fs-linguistics/Fachschaft-Planning/README.md

   - should have some hands-on material (maybe some snytax trees?)
 - Email: who is the admin?
 Is that still relevant?
 - Secret santa
+  - Nicolai will swing by
+- Advertise general purpose tutorial more?
+  - Consider changing name, brainstorm ideas?
 ---